webbit/webbit/RELEASING.md

 PREREQUISITES
 --------

-Releases a re made with Maven.
+Releases are made with Maven.
 You need the following software installed:

 * Maven 3
-* GPG (If you're on a Mac, install http://www.gpgtools.org/installer.html)
+* GPG (If you're on a Mac, install [GPGTools for OS X](http://www.gpgtools.org/installer.html))

-You also need a sonatype account and a ~/.m2/settings.xml file with your credentials.
+You also need a sonatype account and a `~/.m2/settings.xml` file with your credentials.
 See [Sonatype OSS Maven Repositories](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-4.MavenRepositories).

 SNAPSHOT RELEASES
 --------